Why Psychology Vocabulary Is Confusing

 • Confirmation bias: Goal is to confirm existing belief (cognitively automatic)

 Why it exists: Efficiency.
 Re-evaluating all beliefs constantly would be exhausting.
 Confirmation bias allows quick decisions based on existing frameworks.
+These patterns are central to behavioral economics, which studies how cognitive limits shape economic choices.

-Cost: Prevents learning, updating beliefs, recognizing errors.
+Cost: Prevents learning science, updating beliefs, recognizing errors.

 Mitigation: